 White Salmon River Rafting

 Fed by glacial meltwater from the towering slopes of Mt.
-Adams, the White Salmon River crashes through ancient lava tubes in a narrow, spectacular gorge.
-This is some of the clearest, coldest, and most thrilling whitewater in the West—a bucket-list rafting experience for adventurers of all levels.
+Adams, the White Salmon River runs through ancient lava tubes in a spectacular gorge.

 Trip Options